 - Who is eligible for the student competition?

 Business Track: Participating teams require at least one Harvard Business School MBA student who plays a primary role in the business.
-The HBS student should either be a part of the founding team, a primary contributor, or a significant equity holder if equity has been distributed.
+The HBS student should be a part of the founding team and a significant equity holder, if equity has been distributed.